Butterfly Night.

 The workshop that started everything.
 Twenty young Rwandan women, fifteen days of filmmaking training, and the launch of Umbrella Cinema Promoters at the Kigali Serena Hotel.

-Read the full story →January – February 2025 · Los Angeles
+Read the full story →January and February 2025 · Los Angeles

 Breathe Easy LA